ES-DOC/esdoc-documentation-ws/README.md

 What is ES-DOC ?
 --------------------------------------

-ES-DOC stands for Earth Science - Documentation.
-It's goal is to provide software tools and services in order to support the distribution of earth science documentation.
+ES-DOC stands for Earth System - Documentation.
+It's goal is to provide software tools and services in order to support the distribution of earth system documentation.

 What is esdoc-api ?